wkvasnikoff/BingAds-docs/BingAds/scripts/reference/KeywordSelector.md

 [KeywordSelector](./KeywordSelector)|Selector with date range applied.

 ## <a name="get"></a>get
-Returns an iterator that you use to get keywords based on the selector's selection criteria.
+Returns a keyword iterator based on the selector's selection criteria.

 ### Returns:
 |Type|Description|